-New iPhone 14, iPhone 14 Pro, and iPhone 14 Pro Max users are running into a variety of issues.
-Some of these problems are actual bugs and others are a matter of people getting used to iOS 16 and their new iPhones.
+Apple iPhone 14, iPhone 14 Plus, iPhone 14 Pro, and iPhone 14 Pro Max users are running into a variety of issues.
+Some of these problems are actual bugs while others are a matter of people getting used to iOS 17 and/or their new phone.

-Below are the most common iPhone 14 problems, potential fixes for some of these problems, places to find feedback about iPhone 14 performance, and a look at what’s in the iOS 16 pipeline for these phones.
+Below are the most common iPhone 14 problems, potential fixes for some of these problems, places to find feedback about iPhone 14 performance, and a look at what’s in the iOS 17 pipeline for these devices.

-It’s early, but the list of iPhone 14 problems will grow.
-Some of these initial problems will get resolved by Apple and its partners via software updates, but we’ll continue to see issues pop up as people put more mileage on their new phones.
+This list of iPhone 14 problems will grow.
+Some of these initial problems will get resolved by Apple via software updates, but we’ll continue to see issues pop up as people put more mileage on their new phones.

 iPhone 14 Problems

-Like clockwork, we’re already hearing about iPhone 14 activation issues.
-Activation issues always plague new iPhones at launch so this isn’t surprising to see.
+Like clockwork, we’re hearing about iPhone 14 activation issues.
+Activation issues always plague new iPhones so this isn’t surprising to see.

 If you’re having issues activating your new iPhone 14, check Apple’s System Status page.
 If you don’t see a green symbol next to iOS Device Activation, you’ll want to wait until it’s green and then try activating your phone again.

-On top of these, we’re also hearing about issues with first and third-party apps, various problems with the cameras, excessive battery drain, random reboots while charging, Face ID problems, Exchange problems, Wi-Fi problems, CarPlay issues, UI lag, iCloud issues, Bluetooth issues, data transfer issues, sound problems, and login issues.
+On top of these, we’re also hearing about issues with first and third-party apps, various problems with the cameras, excessive battery drain, random reboots while charging, Face ID problems, the dreaded black screen of death, Exchange problems, Wi-Fi problems, CarPlay issues, UI lag, iCloud issues, Bluetooth issues, data transfer issues, sound problems, and login issues.

 iPhone 14 Performance

-If you’re thinking about buying an iPhone 14, iPhone 14 Pro, or iPhone 14 Pro Max, or if you already own one, you’ll want to monitor feedback from other people using the same device.
+If you’re thinking about buying an iPhone 14, iPhone 14 Plus, iPhone 14 Pro, or iPhone 14 Pro Max, or if you already own one, you’ll want to monitor feedback from other people using the same device.
 This feedback will alert you to potential issues with Apple’s hardware and software.

-We’ve released list of the best reasons to, and not to, install the latest version of iOS 16 and it’s worth a look if you’re on the fence about downloading Apple’s latest iOS 16 software.
+We’ve released list of the best reasons to, and not to, install the latest version of iOS 17 and it’s worth a look if you’re currently on the fence.

 How to Fix iPhone 14 Problems